gabi1447/odin-recipes/README.md

 # Odin Recipes
-In Odin Recipes we put into practice the HTML knowledge learnt from The Odin Project's curriculum by making a recipes website in which we make use of basic HTML elements such as `a`, for the purpose of linking recipes from the main page(index.html), header elements, such as `h1`, `p`, `ul`, `ol` and `li` for listing the ingredients and steps of each recipe.
+In Odin Recipes we put into practice the HTML knowledge learnt from The Odin Project's curriculum by making a recipes website in which we make use of basic HTML elements such as `a`, for the purpose of linking recipes from the main page, header elements, such as `h1`, `p`, to make use of paragraphs and `ul`, `ol` and `li` elements for listing the ingredients and steps of each recipe.